GTseq DNA sequencing of Kelletia kelletii collected in California, USA and Baja, Mexico from 2015 to 2017

 - Applied extensive field-level metadata (descriptions, standard name IDs, supplied units) to all fields in the sample metadata resource

-- Renamed four columns in the sample metadata resource: "OriginalCalculatedConcentration_ng_ul_" → "OriginalCalculatedConcentration_ng_ul", "ExtractionCap_" → "ExtractionCap", "Elution_TEBuffer_" → "Elution_TEBuffer", "DNAYield_ug_" → "DNAYield_ug"
+- Renamed four columns in the sample metadata resource: "OriginalCalculatedConcentration_ng_ul_" → "OriginalCalculatedConcentration" (confirmed correct unit with the data submitter is ng/uL not ug_ul so that was entered in metadata for column), "ExtractionCap_" → "ExtractionCap", "Elution_TEBuffer_" → "Elution_TEBuffer", "DNAYield_ug_" → "DNAYield_ug"

 - Time was not provided so removed trailing " 0:00" time padding from six date fields (DateOfExtraction, SurveyDate, tfert_date, thatch_date, tmiddisp_date, tsettle_date).